We believe high quality and accessible education is not only critical to the development of Tanzania, but is also a human right.

 With the aim of shaping Tanzania’s next generation of leaders, our program, builds a supportive community of passionate students and provides them with the capacity to unlock their greatest potential

-High Academic Achievement: Recipient must have obtained a grade point average of not less than 3.8 on their A-Levels.
-This will be judged based on their academic transcript, and by testimony to your scholarly excellence that is provided by a letter of recommendation by a teacher.
+High Academic Achievement: We suggest recipients to have obtained a grade point average of not less than 3.5 and Division I or II on A-Levels.
+This will be judged based on academic transcripts.

-Financial Need: Recipient must demonstrate financial need and submit documentation in the form of a written statement explaining need plus any available reinforcing narrative in the form of references that will be vetted by the committee.
+Financial Need: Recipient must demonstrate financial need and submit documentation in the form of a written statement explaining need plus any available reinforcing narrative in the form of references or further documents.

-Leadership Potential: Recipient must demonstrate leadership potential as demonstrated in extra-curricular activities, projects, and/or duties upheld prior to commencing their undergraduate studies.
-Applicants are required to provide evidence of this in the form of a written recommendation letter, awards received etc. as and where applicable.
+Leadership Potential: Recipient must possess leadership potential as demonstrated in extra-curricular activities, projects, and/or duties upheld prior to commencing their undergraduate studies.
+Applicants are required to provide evidence of this in the form of a written recommendation letter, awards received etc.

 MDF is committed to equality of opportunity, and no application will be treated less favorably than another on the grounds of gender (including reassignment), marital or parental status, race, ethnic origin, color, disability, sexual orientation, religion or age.

 Before applying, make sure that you have all the required documents!

 The academic and extracurricular progress of Mo Scholars Program recipients will be evaluated at the end of each academic semester.